 Final Thoughts

 The Porsche 911 SC holds a special place in the brand’s history.
-It preserved the 911’s future at a time when the model was under threat, and it delivered a mix of reliability, performance, and style that made it a success.
+It preserved the 911’s future at a time when the model was under threat, and it delivered a mix of reliability, driving character, and style that made it a success.